CAPS: Context-Aware Priority Sampling for Enhanced Imitation Learning in Autonomous Driving: Related Works

-\textbf{RL-Augmented Imitation Learning} refers to online approaches that integrate IL and RL to improve closed-loop performance.
-In these methods, RL rewards help adjust the behavior of models trained on demonstration data \cite{lu2023imitation, bronstein2022hierarchical, booher2024cimrl, lu2023imitation, liu2023blending, zhang2023learning}.
-For example, \cite{lu2023imitation} presents a hybrid method that leverages large-scale human driving data through IL and incorporates RL to enhance performance in rare and challenging scenarios.
+More recent work combines imitation learning with reinforcement learning to further enhance robustness.
+In these approaches, RL rewards guide models initially trained on demonstration data \cite{lu2023imitation, bronstein2022hierarchical, booher2024cimrl, liu2023blending}.
+For example, \cite{lu2023imitation} presents a hybrid method that leverages large-scale human driving data through IL and incorporates RL to handle rare and challenging scenarios.
 Similarly, \cite{bronstein2022hierarchical} introduces a hierarchical model that blends IL and RL, improving generalization to unseen situations and navigation in complex environments.
-Additionally, CIMRL \cite{booher2024cimrl} combines supervised learning from expert demonstrations with RL to tackle safety-critical tasks that IL alone may struggle to address.
-However, these approaches require vast amounts of data and computational resources, which can be impractical in real-world scenarios, especially given the challenges of achieving realistic autonomous driving simulations.
+Despite their promise, these approaches typically require vast amounts of data and computational resources, which can be impractical in real-world scenarios, particularly given the difficulty of achieving realistic autonomous driving simulations \cite{SMART_2, ahmadi2024rlftsim}.

-To address the limitations identified in the existing approaches, we propose the following contributions in this work:

-\begin{itemize} \item We introduce CAPS (Context-Aware Priority Sampling), a novel framework designed to prioritize and sample data more effectively.
-We demonstrate that training the planner using re-weighted sample data through our framework leads to significant improvements in closed-loop performance.
-Our approach utilizes Vector Quantized Variational Autoencoders (VQ-VAE) \cite{NIPS2017_7a98af17} to cluster expert trajectory data by integrating both the key characteristics of the ego vehicle's trajectory and the surrounding contextual information.
-By leveraging this contextual awareness, CAPS enhances the model's ability to focus on critical data points, resulting in more efficient and effective training. \item We demonstrate our priority sampling approach using the CARLA simulation platform, conducting reactive evaluations over $220$ short-segment scenarios from Bench2Drive \cite{benchdrive-jia2024}.
-Our experimental results show that the planner model trained with our priority sampling method outperforms existing methods. \end{itemize}
+Taken together, these methods highlight the need for solutions that can automatically identify and prioritize the most informative data samples for training and fine-tuning.
+Instead of relying on failures to signal valuable data, an effective framework should analyze the encoded context to proactively recognize infrequent yet critical cases.
+Prioritizing such samples during training can reduce manual effort, improve sample efficiency, and lead to more robust learning outcomes.